jpdery/moobile-core-doc/Source/Control/ButtonGroup.md

 ### getButton(name) {#getButton}

-Return a button that matches the specified name.
+Returns a button that matches the specified name.

 #### Parameters: